AndyL86/throwback-developments/README.md

 ## **Acknowledgements**

 I would like to say a massive thank you to my mentor Richard Wells with the Code Institute.
 Without your support, guidance, patience and understanding this project would not have been possible.
-I am extremely glad to have had you as my mentor and you have made this experience a very positive and fulfilling journey.
+I am extremely greatful to have had you as my mentor and you have made this experience a very positive and fulfilling journey.
 Thank you.